Zhenlisme/heliano/readme.md

 ```
 ### Dis-denovo prediction
 Since version 1.1.0, HELIANO enables prediction of HLEs with the help of pre-identified LTS-RTS pair file.
-The `pairlist.tbl` can be either obtained from main directory of your previous run or user-defined.
+The `pairlist.tbl` can be either obtained from the main directory of your previous run or user-defined.

-You can skip denovo prediction of LTS-RTS pair process (will save a lot of time),
+You can skip the denovo prediction of the LTS-RTS pair process (will save a lot of time),
 ```
 heliano -g test.fa -is1 0 -is2 0 -o test_opt -w 15000 -ts pairlist.tbl --dis_denovo
 ```
-or not skip the denovo prediction of LTS-RTS process
+Or not skip the de novo prediction of the LTS-RTS process
 ```
 heliano -g test.fa -is1 0 -is2 0 -o test_opt -w 15000 -ts pairlist.tbl
 ```